 Other countries around the world enjoy a tried and tested system that ensures power ultimately remains with the people rather than elected representatives.
-A key element of the system are Citizen Initiatives / People Initiated Referenda.
-These enable any citizen to veto legislation, initiative legislation and a referendum without the consent of elected representatives and even in opposition to government decisions.
+A key element of the system are Citizen Initiatives.
+Citizen Initiatives enable any citizen to begin a process to directly veto, propose, amend legislation and also the constitution without the consent of elected representatives and even in opposition to government decisions.

 Introducing this process in lieu of the Irish political system would significantly enhance political decision-making and democracy in Ireland.
 It would allow Irish citizens to engage and participate in the decision-making of the country if they wish to do so.

-Ultimately it means that if politicians tried to introduce legislation against the will of the people, the people can constitutionally trigger a mechanism that will prevent government from doing so without a decision being made by the people by referendum.
+Ultimately it means that if politicians tried to introduce legislation against the will of the people, the people can constitutionally trigger a mechanism that will prevent government introducing the legislation without the approval from the people.

 Simply put, if the people had Citizen Initiatives to complement the current political system, it would mean elected representatives would manage the country’s affairs with the approval of the people.
-If, however, elected politicians tried to force through legislation against the will of it's citizens, there would be a process that allowed those citizens to legally stop them.
+If, however, politicians tried to force through legislation against the will of it's citizens, Citizen Initiatives is a process that enable citizens to legally stop them.

-The process to VETO legislation would not be complicated.
+The process to veto legislation would not be complicated.
 A citizen would gather signatures from X% of the voting population who support the citizen’s request.
-When the signatures are gathered, the government will be compelled under law to stop / suspend the implementation of the legislation.
-If a satisfactory resolution cannot be established between those who initiated the veto (who are against the legislation) and the Government, then the Government will be compelled to bring the legislation to the people to decide the outcome by voting in a referendum.
+When the signatures are gathered, the government would be compelled under law to stop / suspend the implementation of the legislation.
+If a satisfactory resolution cannot be established between those who initiated the veto (against the legislation) and the Government within a specified period of time, this would automatically trigger a referendum.
+The People would have the final say on the legislation.

-As outlined, the introduction of Citizen Initiatives would provide citizens with the power to INITIATE new legislation and Constitutional amendments.
+As outlined, the introduction of Citizen Initiatives would provide citizens with the power to propose or amend legislation and Constitutional amendments.